api3dao/vitepress-docs/docs/explore/airnode/implementation.md

 it.
 At present, this is not an issue since oracles are only used for performing idempotent operations.
 In the future, however, Airnode intends to support non-idempotent operations as well.
-We are currently researching alternative methods of achieving this while protecting the resiliency provided bystatelessness.
+We are currently researching alternative methods of achieving this while protecting the resiliency provided by statelessness.

 ## Fully-serverless stack